KannonZenetism/zenetism-field-physics/field-physics/FP04-field-immunity-architecture.md

 | 0.76–0.89     | Stable Field     | Strong immunity                    |
 | 0.90–1.00     | Harmonic Field   | Meta-immune, propagation-capable   |

+> **Structural Note:** The RIR scale measures field coherence relative to centropic structural integrity.
+A low RIR designates a field's vulnerability to incoherence, not its ontological orientation.
+A field operating in lawful entropic motion toward ♾ Khaon follows its own motion arc and is not "fragile" by that measure — it is simply non-centropic in its trajectory.
+RIR is a centropic health metric, not a judgment on the legitimacy of entropic motion as a lawful arc.

 ---
 ## Chapter 16: Resonance Cascade Events